atiburzi/NppESPHome-Plugin/README.md

 * **Full support for Light or Dark modes** - Any window, as well as the toolbar has been developed to support both Notepad++ dark and light modes.

 * **Extra utilities** – Includes handy non-ESPHome features such as:
-    - Opening the official ESPHome web documentation
+    - Opening the official ESPHome web documentation with a click
-    - Updating ESPHome to the latest version
+    - Updating ESPHome to the latest version with a click
     - Launching a command prompt or file explorer directly from the project folder

-## What it does and doesn't do
+## What the plugin does and doesn't do

 The plugin does not replace ESPHome; instead, it simplifies interaction with it directly from Notepad++.
 For the plugin to work, **ESPHome must already be installed on your system**.